 Life-prolonging treatment is medical care that is used to keep a vital body function going after it fails because of illness or injury.
-Examples of such care include ventilators to do the work of your lungs, dialysis to do the work of your kidneys, cardiac assist devices to take over for your heart, or tubes through which you are fed.
+Examples of such treatment includes ventilators to do the work of your lungs, dialysis to do the work of your kidneys, cardiac assist devices to take over for your heart, or tubes through which you are fed.

 Of course, these machines and procedures are used every day in hospitals to help people get better.
 They are only considered life-prolonging treatment when they will not help you recover and will only prolong the dying process.
+Life-prolonging treatment does not include the administration of medication or treatment that is deemed necessary to alleviate pain.